 Ljubljana is the capital city of Slovenia and situated in the heart of this wonderfully green country.
 This charming and compact city has all its main sights in walking distance, so you don't need public transport to see all the high lights.

-It is situated along the Ljubljanica River and hugs a hill with a castle on top which overlooks the city for the last 900 years.
-In this blog I share my favourite sights and places for coffee, drinks and food.
+It is situated along the Ljubljanica River and hugs a hill, with a castle on top which overlooks the city for the last 900 years.
+This city guide will give travel tips about:

 Vurnik House is one of the most iconic buildings of Ljubljana.
 It was built in 1921 by Slovenian architect Ivan Vurnik in 'Slovenian national style' and inspired by Slovene folk art.
 The facade is decorated in the countries tricolour.